 There is also a large flat garden with plenty of space for children's games, dining and barbecues.

-The quiet cobbled lanes that criss-cross the village have changed little since their medieval origins and provide great opportunities for exploration of the fascinating buildings, architecture and little hidden corners and as the village is traffic free and quiet, the children are safe to play and explore or pop down to the shops in the morning to collect your fresh bread and pastries while you have a few more minutes in bed!
+The quiet cobbled lanes that criss-cross the village have changed little since their medieval origins and provide great opportunities for exploration of the fascinating buildings, architecture and little hidden corners and as the village is traffic free and quiet, the children are safe to play and explore.

 There is a playground with swings, slide etc within 3 minutes walk.